0xnenlabs/SageAI/README.md

 </a>
 </p>

-SageAI is a framework for ChatGPT's function calling for creating folder-based functions.
+SageAI is a framework for ChatGPT's function calling for creating folder-based functions that is easy to organize and scale.

 With a built-in vector database used to store and retrieve functions, the number of tokens sent to ChatGPT is significantly reduced, making it faster and cheaper to call your functions.